invinity/dundie-awards-matt-pitts/README.round-two-implementation-notes.md

     - This ledger will itself require some form of persistent storage, which could also fail.
         - This essentially creates the same problem of having additional persistence in the original request-processing thread
 #### A Practical Interpretation
-- I break this down into a few specialized requirements here:
+- First, to help with design decisions, let's break this down into a few specialized requirements:
-    1. A *Functional Requirement (FR)* that there is some record of the original award-giving activity (e.g. an audit log)
+    1. A requirement that there is some record of the original award-giving activity (e.g. an audit log)
-    1. A *FR* that this audit-log recording be done into the actual database and not some other form of audit-logging (based on the use of the `Activity` entity)
+    1. A requirement that this audit-log recording be done into the actual database and not some other form of audit-logging (based on the use of the `Activity` entity)
         - This could be implemented in another way altogether like structured logging to a centralized system
-    1. A *Non-Functional Requirement (NFR)* that the writing of this `Activity` record to the database be done asynchronously to avoid any issue with this database activity interrupting or impacting the activity to respond to the original award-giving request
+    1. A requirement that the writing of this `Activity` record to the database be done asynchronously to avoid any issue with this database activity interrupting or impacting the activity to respond to the original award-giving request
 - There are established patterns for accomplishing this type of thing in a reliable way
     - Namely the use of a reliable message-queue system that is written to as part of the original transaction
     - A *JTA* `TransactionManager` implementation can be added for true multi-system transaction control and rollback